nauseousKibbles/teller/README.md

 sudo apt install libnotify-bin
 ```

-When I used Manjaro it was allready installed.
+When I used Manjaro it was already installed.